Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: How to leave the past behind: Markov Processes

-The Gaussian or Normal distribution correctly describes an amazing variety of phenomena.
-The bell-shaped curve appears in nature ubiquitously due to the wide applicability of the \textbf{Central Limit Theorem} (CLT), which states that:
+This result is not surprising: the Gaussian or Normal distribution correctly describes an amazing variety of phenomena.
+Most important for our purposes, the bell-shaped curve appears in nature ubiquitously due to the wide applicability of the \textbf{Central Limit Theorem} (CLT).